OpenPPL/ppl.cv/docs/cuda_usage.md

   ...
 ```

-### 3. How to run unittest
+### How to run unittest

-The executable unittest includes unit tests for all functions on all platforms, which check the consistency between the implementation in ppl.cv and that in opencv of functions.
+The executable unittest includes unit tests for all functions on all platforms, which check the consistency between the implementation in *ppl.cv* and that in opencv of functions.
 Our unittest is based on GoogleTest, and use regular expression to identify function unit tests.
-To run all the unit tests of all function in ppl.cv.cuda, the following commands is needed:
+To run all the unit tests of all function in *ppl.cv.cuda*, the following commands is needed:

 `$ ./pplcv_unittest --gtest_filter=*PplCvCuda*`